 During financial year 2022/2023, Mr. Eric Eynaud has been appointed as Senior Manager Business Development.
+The Executive Directors and Senior Managers inside the dotted lines are employed and remunerated by PMC, in line with the

-The Executive Directors and Senior Managers inside the dotted lines are employed and remunerated by PMC, in line with the management contract referred on previous page.
+The Executive Directors and Senior Managers inside the dotted lir management contract referred on previous page.